 Mississippi Property Taxes

-In Mississippi taxes on real estate are a key source of local revenue.
+In Mississippi, taxes on real estate are a key source of local revenue.
 Property taxes support school districts, as well as city and county governments.
-Nonetheless property taxes in Mississippi are quite low.
-The median annual property tax in Mississippi is $768, lower than in all but four states and less than half the national average.
+Nonetheless, property taxes in Mississippi are quite low.
+The median annual property tax payment in Mississippi is $1,009, which is significantly lower than the $2,578 national median.